Prime Areas of Learning

 Personal, Social and Emotional Development

 The inside and outside environments allow the children to interact with each other positively, communicate effectively using their words, listen to each other and take turns.
 The children are beginning to make choices about where they want to play and with what.
 The children develop their independence and learn how to do things for themselves.
-Boundaries and expectations are important to us and we use a traffic light system to help us with this.
+Boundaries and expectations are important to us and we use a traffic light system to help children understand and follow the expectation.

 Communication and Language